bakhterets/my_cv/README.md

 #### Accomplishments

-*	Improving the automation of interaction between infrastructure systems and monitoring systems
+*	Improving the automation of interaction between infrastructure systems and monitoring systems (Monitoring as code)
-*	Development of custom monitoring for VMWare products (Appliance and API vCloud Director)
+*	Development of custom monitoring for VMWare products (Appliance and API vCloud Director - monitoring the system from the inside)
 *	Creation of geo-distributed monitoring for external Cloud services
 ***
 ### Senior System Administrator - “DEUTSCHE TELEKOM IT SOLUTIONS”